 Peterborough Currents is grateful for the opportunity to work on the traditional and treaty territories of the Mississauga (Michi Saagig) Anishnaabeg.

 Ayesha Barmania moved to Peterborough in 2011 to attend Trent University for International Development Studies.
-While at Trent, they* caught a passion for journalism while working as a reporter for Arthur Newspaper.
-After graduating, they worked at the CBC in Toronto for five years before leaving to work as a freelancer.
-Ayesha is also the founder of local non-profit Peterborough Independent Podcasters, a sound artist and teacher of audio production skills.
+While at Trent, they caught a passion for journalism while working as a reporter for Arthur Newspaper.
+After graduating, they worked at the CBC in Toronto for five years, then they brought their passion back to Peterborough to work on Peterborough Currents.

 Email me: ayesha [at] peterboroughcurrents.ca